mibo01699/BIGISH-YER/TOKENOMICS.md

-# BIGISH-YER Hybrid Tokenomics (PiRC1 & Protocol 23 Compliant)
+# BIGISH-YER Tokenomics
+## YER Ecosystem Distribution Specification

 This document outlines the macroeconomic and technical specifications governing the issuance of the **Yemen Economic Recovery Token (YER)** as a native utility asset deployed via Pi Network Protocol 23 smart contracts.